Frankxz/Frankxz/README.md

 #### I am IOS Developer

 I am learning Swift posibilities and modern frameworks ✌🏻 \
-Currently I am reviewing my knowledge after breaks and getting ready for a job search
+Currently I am working on outsource company and want to find a new good place for a job \

 **Skills**